Why Airlines Sometimes Force You to Check a Carry-On (And What Happens Next)

 Even if your bag meets the rules, airlines may still require you to check it—often at the gate and with little notice.

+Yes.
 Airlines may force you to check a carry-on when overhead bin space is limited or boarding conditions require it.
-This often happens on full flights, smaller aircraft, or late boarding groups, where space is no longer available.
-Once checked, the bag is treated as standard luggage and may be returned at baggage claim or the aircraft door.
+This often happens on full flights, smaller aircraft, or late boarding groups when cabin space is no longer available.

 Meeting size requirements does not guarantee your bag will stay with you.